 Uncomfortable no pull dog harness can give your dog a negative association with the environment or whatever’s going on around them when they’re wearing it.

 How do you measure your dog for a harness?

 When I fit a harness on my dog, I like to make sure that the dog can freely move, and it’s not rubbing anywhere on their Chest or underneath his legs.

-Typically, a dog harness should provide maximum flexibility for your dog to move freely; moreover, it should be made with comfortable and soft material to prevent skin irritations; thus, all dog harnesses can’t withstand your dog’s teeth, but some brands are definitely more reliable and more durable.
+Typically, a no pull dog harness should provide maximum flexibility for your dog to move freely; moreover, it should be made with comfortable and soft material to prevent skin irritations; thus, no pull dog harness can’t withstand your dog’s teeth, but some brands are definitely more reliable and more durable.

 There are three measurements you need when fitting your dog.

 Which can be taken by wrapping your tape or string around the fullest part of your dog’s torso, usually right behind the armpits of the front legs.